debiki/talkyard-prod-one/README.md

 For one single server.

+<b>Please wait one week or two before installing this.
+I'm just in the progress of changing lots of stuff -- you'd better wait until that's been done.
+See the 'wip' branch (wip = Work In Progress).</b>

 <u>Warning 1:</u> As of now, only use this, if you understand Git and Docker (or
 want to take risks & learn).